shtukas/nyx/Documentation/The Nyx Network.md

 - a description
 - a datetime (often the creation datetime, but it's mostly the "relavant" datatime, notably for items that are to be considered on a timeline)
-- the list of node uuids that this node is connected to (this defines bidirectional edges between nodes of the graph)
+- the list of node uuids that this node is linked to (this defines bidirectional edges between nodes of the graph)
 - a list of notes, pieces of text, attached to the node (this allows for notes to be added to nodes whose main payload is not text)
 - a list of tags, used for search (in addition of the description)